 Scope and syllabus

-We will analyse gender in relation to other concepts, such as class, race, ethnicity, imperialism, generation and sexuality and how these categories shaped the historical experiences of African women and men.
-The course focuses on how politics, economics and law in Africa have maintained, enforced, and produced gender across time and space; how these dimensions have also been affected by the shifting landscapes of power and specific discourse on gender; and how certain patterns of femininities and masculinities have been constructed, rejected and appropriated within this framework.
+This module explores Gender as a category of historical analysis based on an exploration of case studies from the histories of Asia, Africa and the Middle East.
+We will analyse gender in relation to other concepts, such as class, race, ethnicity, empire, coloniality, sexuality, etc., and explore how these categories shaped the historical experiences of individuals with various gender identities on the one hand and the histories of empires and nations on the other hand.
+The module focuses on how political, economic, and legal forces have maintained, enforced, and produced gender across time and space; how these dimensions have also been affected by shifting power dynamics and specific gender discourses; and how certain patterns of femininities and masculinities have been constructed, rejected and appropriated within this framework.

 Method of assessment

 Essay of 3,000 words worth 80% of the final mark, Reaction paper/book review of 1,000 words worth 20% of the final mark